cancervariants/cancervariants.org/pages/working_groups/cdr.md

 ## About CDR
 This working group focuses on the representation and normalization of clinical data associated with variation.
-Ultimately, this group is responsible for the development of guidelines and tools for the normalization of clinical data elements, including therapeutics, phenotype, and disease.
+Ultimately, this group is responsible for the development of guidelines and tools for the normalization of clinical data elements, including therapeutics, phenotypes, and diseases.

 This group meets on an _ad hoc_ basis.
 To receive updates specific to CDR, including call details and agenda, please [join the CDR mailing list](https://groups.google.com/forum/#!forum/vicc-cdr-wg) (follow link and click the blue "Join Group" button).